dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 ## Avoid `IHttpContextAccessor` in Razor components

 Don't use <xref:Microsoft.AspNetCore.Http.IHttpContextAccessor> in Razor components of Blazor Server apps.
 Blazor apps run outside of the context of the ASP.NET Core pipeline.
-The <xref:Microsoft.AspNetCore.Http.HttpContext> isn't guaranteed to be available within the <xref:Microsoft.AspNetCore.Http.IHttpContextAccessor>, and <xref:Microsoft.AspNetCore.Http.HttpContext> isn't guaranteed to be holding the context that started the Blazor app.
+The <xref:Microsoft.AspNetCore.Http.HttpContext> isn't guaranteed to be available within the <xref:Microsoft.AspNetCore.Http.IHttpContextAccessor>, and <xref:Microsoft.AspNetCore.Http.HttpContext> isn't guaranteed to hold the context that started the Blazor app.
 For more information, see [Security implications of using `IHttpContextAccessor` in Blazor Server (dotnet/aspnetcore #45699)](https://github.com/dotnet/aspnetcore/issues/45699).
 For more information on maintaining user state in Blazor Server apps, see <xref:blazor/state-management?pivots=server>.

 ## Additional resources for Blazor Server apps